nighthawkcoders/flask_portfolio/README.md

 |Task| Tangible Link |
 |:-----|:----------------------|
 |Design Manager showing Bootstrap layouts, and at least 3 frontend screens with functionality toward Project Theme.|[Bootstrap layouts]()
 |Scrum Master overview of progress using GitHub README, Tickets (Completed and Backlog), and Wiki.
-Show expected backlog when returning from Winter Break.| [Backlog](),
+Show expected backlog when returning from Winter Break.| [Expected Backlog](https://github.com/connorw72/food/projects/1#column-17077693),[Wiki](https://github.com/connorw72/food/wiki/Stories-Progress)
 |Technical officer highlighting Asynchronous access(es) to a Database (expectation is a Search and/or a CRUD operations).|[Search or CRUD]()
 |Deployment manager showing Web Site running from URL (https), and demonstrating the process to perform an update.|[Website](https://tanayteamfood.tk/)
 |GitHub admin highlighting issue, commits, and pull requests completed by each individual.|[Issue, commits and pull requests]()